 Day 7: Enjoy an Afternoon Safari in Udawalawe National Park

 After breakfast, it's time to say goodbye to Ella and the Hill Country and press on to Udawalawe National Park, a two-hour drive to the southwest.
-Located on the boundary of Sri Lanka's wet and dry zones, Udawalawe National Park is one of the best places in the world to see wild elephants.
-It's not unusual to see big herds gathering to feed and bath by the waterholes — the resident population is around 400.
-In addition to this main attraction, Udawalawe is home to many water buffalo, lizards, sambar deer, monkeys, and a huge variety of birds.
+Located on the boundary of Sri Lanka's wet and dry zones, Udawalawe National Park is one of the best places to see wild elephants.
+It's not unusual to see big herds gathering to feed and bath by the waterholes—the resident population is around 400.
+In addition to this main attraction, Udawalawe is home to many water buffalo, lizards, sambar deer, monkeys, and birds.
 You'll have ample opportunities to spot native wildlife during an afternoon game drive in the park.

 Day 8: Visit Historic Galle Fort

 Head south today for a taste of Sri Lanka's famous beaches.
-After breakfast, check out from the hotel and make your way down to the coast, where you'll stop to see the famous stilt fishermen, who manage to catch fish in the traditional way while perched on rickety wooden stilts out in the Indian Ocean.
-From here, head to coastal Unawatuna, where you will check into your hotel and go for a quick swim, if you like.
+After breakfast, check out from the hotel and make your way down to the coast, where you'll stop to see the famous stilt fishermen, who manage to catch fish traditionally while perched on rickety wooden stilts out in the Indian Ocean.
+Head to coastal Unawatuna, where you will check into your hotel and go for a quick swim if you like.
 In the evening, make your way to the nearby colonial city of Galle for a sunset city tour and a visit to the Galle Dutch Fort, built by the Dutch in the 17th century.
 Then head back to Unawatuna to spend the night.

 Day 9: Relax by the Beach in Unawatuna